Skip to main content

 A breeder is selling a purebred puppy and needs to document the sale terms, health guarantees, spay/neuter requirements, and AKC or UKC registration transfer information.
 A private individual is selling a dog to another person and wants a written record of the transaction to establish the change of ownership and protect against future disputes.

 A rescue organization or shelter is placing a dog with an adopter through an adoption agreement that includes an adoption fee, spay/neuter requirements, return policy, and behavioral disclosure.
-A person is purchasing a trained service dog, therapy dog, or protection dog at significant cost and needs comprehensive documentation of the sale, the dog's training credentials, health history, and any guarantees.
+A person is purchasing a trained service dog, therapy dog, or protection dog at significant cost and needs complete documentation of the sale, the dog's training credentials, health history, and any guarantees.

 A dog owner is transferring ownership to a family member, friend, or new home and wants to document the transfer even if no money changes hands.
 A buyer purchasing from an out-of-state breeder needs documentation for state health certificate requirements and any breed-specific legislation compliance in their jurisdiction.